qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/splitbutton.rst

 Features
 --------
 * Contain text and/or icon.
 * Mouse and keyboard support.
 * Ellipsis: If the label does not fit into the widget bounds an ellipsis (”...”) is rendered at the end of the label.
 * Menu support.

 .. _pages/widget/splitbutton#description:

 Description
 -----------
-The SpliteButton acts like a normal button, but it opens a menu when clicking on the arrow.
-The menu could contain a history list or something like this.
+The SplitButton acts like a normal button, but it opens a menu when clicking on the arrow.
+The menu could contain a history list or something similar.

 For using a menu see: :doc:`menu`